Britain's Ocado to open first "mini CFC" in Bristol

-LONDON, Nov 28 (Reuters) - British online grocer Ocado OCDO.L plans to open its first mini robotic warehouse, or customer fulfilment centre (CFC), in Bristol, western England, it said on Thursday.
+LONDON, Nov 28 (Reuters) - British online grocer Ocado OCDO.L plans to open its first mini robotic warehouse, which it calls a customer fulfilment centre (CFC), in Bristol, western England, it said on Thursday.

-While Ocado's retail business holds only a 1.4% share of Britain's grocery market, its warehouse technology has powered the group's 8.1 billion pound ($10.4 billion) stock market valuation.

-The new facility, which is being built in an existing 150,000 square feet warehouse, will be Ocado's sixth CFC and is expected to go live at the end of 2020 or early 2021.
-It will support around 815 jobs in the local area.
+The facility will be Ocado's sixth CFC and is expected to go live at the end of 2020 or early 2021.

 (Reporting by James Davey, Editing by Paul Sandle)